Girl Scout Daisy Troop 182 earned the Between Earth and Sky Journey. Today Krystyn the leader of the troop would like to share their action plan.

 For the take action project the girls decided they felt like too much paper and books were being thrown away and they decided to do a book caravan.
 We rounded up a ton of books and let the girls make sure they were clean and good use.
 After that they got to stick on the labels we made for them, “Take, Pass, Share Daisy Troop 182.”
 The following meeting they loaded up and dropped the books off at misc. places, i.e. the bus stop, a couple of buses, Dr. Office, McDonalds, and a hair salon.

 This is our journey and this is our world and we will help change it.

-Make sure to also check out Makingfriends Badge in a Bag for the Between Earth and Sky Daisy Journey!
+Make sure to also check out Makingfriends Badge in a Bag: Daisy Earth Journey Badge In A Bag®!